How do I apply?

 How does the payment for the program work?

-The cost of the program is $10,000 per participant.
-This program fee covers the tuition of two participants from the same company, books, case materials and accommodations.
-Airfare to program locations and some meals are not included.
+The cost of the program is $12,000 per company.
+This program fee covers the tuition of two to three participants from the same company, case materials, and accommodations during the Campus Immersion week.
+Airfare to and from New York and some meals are not included during the Campus Immersion Week.
+Students admitted to the Class of 2022 will need to pay the total program fee by November 15 (before the start of the program).

 Where will we stay?

-Since accommodations in all program locations are included in the program fee, participants will not be responsible for arranging or covering the costs of lodging.
-Participants should expect accommodations in all program locations to be double occupancy rooms in mid-range hotels in close proximity to classroom or meeting spaces.
-Information about travel, accommodations, and other program logistics will be circulated a few months prior to the start of each module.
+Since accommodations are included in the program fee, participants will not be responsible for arranging or covering the costs of lodging.
+Participants should expect accommodations to be double occupancy rooms in mid-range hotels in close proximity to classroom or meeting spaces.
+Information about travel, accommodations, and other program logistics will be circulated a few months prior to the Campus Immersion Week.

 How do I get a visa?